jacobgeorge26/cocktail-generator/ProjectPlan.md

 ### AI

-The AI service does not need to be effective, but it should:
+The AI service does not need to be effective, but as a starting point it should:
 - Query OpenAI in a structured way using the user input and some default values
 - Validate the response to ensure it does not use any ingredients the user has not specified
 - Return the results as an object